 Cause Ditylenchus dipsaci.
-The nematode lives mainly in red clover stems and buds; it attacks all red clover cultivars now in use.
+The nematode lives mainly in red clover stems and buds; it attacks all red clover varieties now in use.

 Sampling Stem nematodes infect aboveground portions of plants but also may be found in soil.
 Samples should include stems and buds of affected plants.
 Take samples any time during the growing season, but late spring is an ideal time to look for first signs of affected plants.